influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 ## Upgrading InfluxDB Enterprise clusters

 To upgrade InfluxDB Enterprise clusters, all nodes must be upgraded to the InfluxDB Enterprise 1.5.
-To upgrade while keeping your InfluxDB Enterprise cluster live, you can perform the upgrade (following the steps above) on each InfluxDB Enterprise node, shutting down the node, performing the upgrade, and then restarting the node.
+To upgrade while keeping your InfluxDB Enterprise cluster live, you can perform the upgrade (following the steps above) for each InfluxDB Enterprise cluster node as follows:

+1. For each meta node, stop the node service, perform the upgrade steps, and then restart the node.
+2. For each data node, stop the node service, perform the upgrade steps, and then restart the node.

+If you have any issues upgrading your cluster, please do not hesitate to contact support at the email address provided to you when you received your InfluxDB Enterprise license.